intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 # Fallibility of Specifications

 What is often missed in discussions of the robustness principle is the context in which it appears.
-The sentence immediately preceding is critical to understanding that context:
+The earliest form of the principle in the RFC series (in RFC 760 {{?RFC0760}}) is preceded by a sentence that reveals the motivation for the principle:

 > While the goal of this specification is to be explicit about the protocol there is the possibility of differing interpretations.
 In general, an implementation should be conservative in its sending behavior, and liberal in its receiving behavior.

-This is a frank admission of fallibility.
-Postel recognizes the possibility that the specification is imperfect.
+This motivating statement is a frank admission of fallibility and remarkable for it.
+Here Postel recognizes the possibility that the specification could be imperfect.
+This is an important statement, but inexplicably absent from the later versions in {{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.

-Indeed, an imperfect specification is natural, largely because it was - and still is - more important to proceed to implementation and deployment than it is to perfect the protocol specification.
+Indeed, an imperfect specification is natural, largely because it was - and remains thus - more important to proceed to implementation and deployment than it is to perfect the protocol specification.
 A protocol, like software, benefits greatly from experience in deployment, and a deployed protocol is immeasurably more useful than a perfect protocol.

-As shown {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on its usefulness than on on technical excellence.
-Postel's timely publication of protocol specifications, even with the potential for flaws, had a significant effect in the eventual success of the Internet.
+As shown {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
+Postel's timely publication of protocol specifications, even with the potential for flaws, likely had a significant effect in the eventual success of the Internet.

 The problem is therefore not with the premise, but with its conclusion: the robustness principle itself.